mattjlewis/diozero/docs/docs/2_Concepts.md

 1. TOC
 {:toc}

-devices (LEDs, buttons, sensors, motors, displays, etc) that can be connected to Single Board Computers like the Raspberry Pi.
+TODO - devices (LEDs, buttons, sensors, motors, displays, etc) that can be connected to Single Board Computers like the Raspberry Pi.
 Actual GPIO / I2C / SPI device communication is delegated to pluggable service providers for maximum compatibility across different boards.
 This library is known to work on the following boards: all models of the Raspberry Pi, Odroid C2, BeagleBone